robasonite/site-damnit/README.md

 Got Python, will build site.

+## Latest update
+# 2020-08-30

+I almost forgot this file existed!
+The configuration file is now a Python dictionary stored in `CONFIG.py`.
+I decided to move away from JSON because Python dictionaries don't require any extra processing.
+Just `import` and go!
+Also decided that Commonmark can stay as the LWML because it supports embedded HTML.
+Scrapped theme management because it's actually detrimental.
+Websites are supposed to have their own unique look and feel.
+Those who want to switch between themse periodically can simply replace the `templates` directory.
+Also, I decided to start putting the latest devlog entry at the top of README.

 ## Project goal

 The goal of this project was to build a basic static site generator with as few dependencies as possible.
 Just Python 3, [PyYAML](https://pyyaml.org/wiki/PyYAMLDocumentation), [Commonmark](https://pypi.org/project/commonmark/), and [Pystache](https://github.com/defunkt/pystache).